BreeKL/CS4820_Artificial_Intelligence/README.md

 ### Setup

-Download and extract the zip file,
+Download and extract the tar file,

 or Clone the git repository: